Orakeshi/orakeshi.github.io/content/posts/RSA-Consequences.md

 - This was a solo developed project, handled by myself.

-The following project, was the first in my career that saw me expand, refactor and rewrite a pre existing project, with new change requests and requirements.
+The following project, was the first in my career in which I was tasked with expanding, refactoring and rewriting a pre existing project, with new change requests and requirements.

-The task at hand for this project, was to redeploy an existing application, that was originally developed for an Oculus GO headset, for the quest 2 device.
-The existing application was developed in unity MANY YEARS ago to which mass scripts etc were deprecated this making this redeployment challenging.
+The task at hand, for this project, was to redeploy an existing application.
+The application was originally developed for an Oculus GO headset.
+My responsibility was to redevelop the app for the quest 2 device.
+The existing application was developed in unity MANY YEARS ago.
+As a result, mass amounts of the scripts, codebase, assets and more were deprecated, thus making this redeployment challenging.

 {{< image classes="fancybox center clear" src="https://i.imgur.com/Xxv0Qzz.gif" thumbnail="https://i.imgur.com/Xxv0Qzz.gif" group="group:rsaconsequencesport" thumbnail-width="90%" thumbnail-height="90%" title="GIF showing the working vr application" >}}

-Above is a brief showcase of the working vr application that was delivered to the end client.
+Above is a brief showcase of the working VR application that was delivered to the end client.

-# Problems With Original App:
+# Problems Development:
+One of the main issues with development, as mentioned above, is that the project code was wrriten many years ago.
+Due to this the 360 audio engine used was deprecated, android features & oculus features were deprecated/replaced.

+Another big issue is that the previous codebase was developed and deployed from someone who left the code in not only a mess, but also didnt provide any documentation & comments.
+This made the development signficantly more challenging than it needed to be.

 # Development:
 Development of this project saw a multitude of languages, tools, tech etc used.
 I had to learn how to {{< hl-text blue >}} solder{{< /hl-text >}} to connect the nanoleaves together using custom-made extensions cables.
 In addition to this, I had to pickup {{< hl-text blue >}} web technologies{{< /hl-text >}} such as basic HTML, CSS, JS and PHP.
 These were needed in order to set up a local MySQL database to store the wishes.